 - Stay Social.
 Join a group with whom you share interests in mental or physical pursuits: a book club, a dance class, or a soup kitchen's staff.

 - Chat with your doctor if you need updated evaluation of your thyroid status and iodine levels (a quick urine test is reliable), levels of vitamins B12, folate or D, cholesterol, or blood sugar.

 - If you wonder if depression could be affecting your memory, please read through my discussion about depression here.

 In addition to all the dietary and lifestyle suggestions listed above, some unusual findings suggest additional steps that may help keep dementia, or specifically Alzheimer's, at bay:

-- Minimal to moderate alcohol.
-One or two drinks a day may keep Alzheimer's away, and wine is probably best.
+- No or minimal alcohol.
+Limit to 1/2 (women) or one (men) drink a day to avoid burdening your body with excess alcohol., and wine is probably best.
 Avoid indulging more than that.

 - Three cups of coffee has been cited, as has chocolate, so I'll just re-state my preference for flavonols in general, and a little caffeine can't hurt: dark (70% or more) chocolate, green and black tea, coffee and wine.

 - Hormones?
 Okay, this requires a full-length article, but I have been convinced (from controversial literature) that post-menopausal women benefit from bio-identical hormone replacement therapy, well-monitored, and that one of the benefits is preservation of cognitive function.
 Look for an upcoming article on hormones.
 Male hormones can be helpful as well - there is less information on testosterone and brain function.
 Same goes for DHEA, another hormone that declines in later age and may be helpful.